Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 ## 2 - TRAJECTORY PLANNING
 ------
-#### Here are the different methods of controlling the trajectory of the robot

 <ins>**What is Trajectory Planning:**</ins>

 The trajectory planning algorithm generates a time-based sequence of values,